Haseeb1399/Notes/Research-Notes/Research/Meeting Notes.md

 Preliminary:
 * A script that will launch executor proxies and the load balancer.
 The script will read a configuration file that contains the IP addresses and port numbers of all necessary machines and launch the appropriate programs (via ssh).
 This script  initialize the Database (pass the trace through the load balancer).
 It will also launch the resolver.
+* Logging Flag --> If true then start logging some state within the programs (K/V pairs fetched etc).

 Benchmarking Client:
 * The program would take as input, the amount of time (in seconds) to run the experiment.
-* The program will first connect to the load balancer and make a deterministic request.
-For our trace, we will hard-code it in a config file, but for custom traces a user can make changes.
+* The program will first connect to the resolver and make a deterministic request.
+For our trace, we will hard-code it in a config file, but for custom traces a user can make changes. (separate out as Unit tests).
 * The program will then read a "warmUp Queries" trace file.
-This contains a random selection of queries, each requesting < R K/V pairs.
+This contains a random selection of queries from the trace.
 We do this so that the load balancer is in some "random steady state".
+	* Issue warmup queries and don't wait for all of their responses.
+	* **Try different iterations of how to do warmup.** Different ways to start warmup queries and see if there is a noticeable difference.
 * Benchmarking will begin after the warmup.
 Each Benchmark will consist of :
 	  1. Reading an Experiment Trace.
+(The same trace file).
 	  2. Running the queries indefinitely (in a while true loop) till time runs out.
 	  3. Count the number of queries that were successfully completed.
 Completion is signified by a response back from the resolver.
 * Throughput would be the # of queries completed in a specific time period.
 (Completed Queries/Time spent).
 We can also keep a track of how many K/V pairs are fetched, but not sure how that would be useful.

 * Each experiment trace is a set of queries we want to run.
 For the queries on the Epinions Dataset above, we can have the following experiments:

+1. **Missing General Case.
+Add that**.
+Make sure that we don't do IO with file (not waiting for queries from the file.
+Keep them in memory)

-1. Simple Selection: ``SELECT * FROM review r WHERE r.i_id=?
+3. Simple Selection: ``SELECT * FROM review r WHERE r.i_id=?
 ORDER BY creation_date DESC``
-	1. Generate a list of queries over the entire `i_id` space.
+	1. Generate a list of queries over the entire `i_id` space (Create a random trace file, not linear).
 	2. Conduct Experiment With and Without an Index on `i_id`.
-2. Date Range Selection ``SELECT * from review r where creation_date between <Day 1> and <Day 2>`
+4. Date Range Selection ``SELECT * from review r where creation_date between <Day 1> and <Day 2>`
 	1. Generate a list of queries for random days (within the bounds of the created data).
 	2. Conduct Experiment With and Without an index on creation_date.
-3. Average Aggregate ``SELECT avg(rating) FROM review r WHERE r.i_id=?``
+5. Average Aggregate ``SELECT avg(rating) FROM review r WHERE r.i_id=?``
 	1. Generate a list of queries over the entire `i_id` space.
+(Create a random trace file, not linear).
 	2. Conduct experiment with and without an index on `i_id`.
-4. Joins `SELECT avg(rating) FROM review r, trust t WHERE r.u_id=t.target_u_id AND r.i_id=?
+6. Joins `SELECT avg(rating) FROM review r, trust t WHERE r.u_id=t.target_u_id AND r.i_id=?
 AND t.source_u_id=?`
 	1. Generate a list of queries over the entire `i_id` and `source_u_id` space.
 	2. Conduct and experiment for the following cases:
 		1. With a join map on `r.u_id=target_u_id` and indexes on `i_id` and `source_u_id`